EEA Terms and Conditions

 Membership to the Equestrian Employers Association is for 12 months and is non refundable or transferable.

 Payment is by annual Direct Debit.
-The initial payment must be collected by the EEA prior the member cancelling the Direct Debit.
+The initial payment must be collected by the EEA prior to the member cancelling the Direct Debit.
 The member is liable to pay the full cost of membership if the initial Direct Debit is not collected.
-The EEA will contact the member if a cancellation occurs prior this first settlement of fees.
+The EEA will contact the member if a cancellation occurs prior to this first settlement of fees.

 All membership cancellations must be received in writing to email@example.com

 The information on this website is for information purposes only and the EEA takes no responsibility for the actions taken as a result of the advice given.
 It is recommended that you obtain independent legal advice if required.

 Your payment will be taken from your bank account on an annual basis at the end of the month.
 If you wish to cancel your Direct Debit, please inform your bank and the EEA in plenty of time before your membership is due for renewal.

 If you do not want to renew your membership you should contact us by email at any point within your 12 month period and no later than 5pm on the working day preceding your renewal date.
+If you cancel after your bank has processed your direct debit there will be an admin charge of £5 deducted from any refund requested.
 You are required to inform us if you change your correspondence address (both email and postal).
 We will not be liable for any non-receipt of communication from us, including non-receipt of the renewal reminder.

 There is a 14-day ‘cooling off’ period following the start of a new or renewed EEA membership during which time you are legally entitled to cancel it.
 However, if the member has logged in to visit the site, use the services/tools, it is presumed that the membership services have been utilised and thus the cooling off period is therefore exempted.